iss-codex/data-pipeline/docs/intro.rst

 ----------------

 The CODEX framework is built using Python - an object-oriented language with a large user / code base in astronomy and solar physics.
-The pipeline and tools for querying / loading PUNCH data use the Python language, along with the SunPy and Astropy software libraries.
+The pipeline and tools for querying / loading CODEX data use the Python language, along with the SunPy and Astropy software libraries.
 A number of useful tutorials exist online...

 In addition to scripts and modules, Python notebooks provide a great way to execute and document a sequence of code cells, with visualizations directly in-line.